Sending money abroad online is now easier than ever, but how simple is it really?

 Users also appreciate the direct feedback on each field in case of errors and generally had no problem filling out the form.

 So far so good, but in the next steps of the money transfer process, many of our testers encountered some sort of problem or frustration.

 Our testers were tasked with sending £250 from the United Kingdom to France, and one of the main issues was the selection of the receiving country.
 The “Send to” country field on Western Union’s website in the UK defaults to… the United Kingdom.
 Many of our users overlooked this field without changing it to France, probably assuming it was referring to the sending country rather than the receiving country.
 This obviously caused problems down the line for those users who weren’t able to enter the bank information of the recipient in France.

-To make matters worse, Western Union’s interface didn’t allow them to easily identify their mistake (as the sending country isn’t repeated in the next steps) and made it really complicated to come back to previous steps (the only option is a small and non-explicit icon to edit the details of the transfers).
+To make matters worse, Western Union Online’s interface didn’t allow them to easily identify their mistake (as the sending country isn’t repeated in the next steps) and made it really complicated to come back to previous steps (the only option is a small and non-explicit icon to edit the details of the transfers).

 “I guess I’ll stop here, I don’t know how to change, I’m trying to find it I swear”

 For another user, the frustration came right after entering the recipient’s details and clicking “continue”, when Western Union simply displayed an enigmatic error message: “We’re sorry but we are unable to process your money transfer.
 You may try sending at a Western Union agent location”.
 With no way of knowing what went wrong, the user tried a few more times, changing the value of the field “source of the money” and “purpose of the transfer”, but without success.

 “Why, what is my problem?
 This website is kind of weird…And where is the back button?”

 Our last tester was also a bit startled at the last step of the transfer when clicking on the “continue” button simply reloaded the same page every time he clicked.